opensearch-project/documentation-website/_api-reference/document-apis/index-document.md

 **Introduced 1.0**
 {: .label .label-purple}

-Before you can search for data, you must first add documents.
-This operation adds a single document to your index.
+You can use the `Index document` operation to add a single document to your index.

 ## Example